-"Now I know what Lanier meant by the relation of music to poetry," he said as he removed helmet and

-Yoggles, his head revolving with the music of the spheres and the meter of communication.
-"The rules and the identical-there."
+"Now I know what Lanier meant by the relation of music to poetry," he said as he removed helmet and goggles, his head revolving with the music of the spheres and the meter of communication.
+"The rules are identical-there."